zcutlip/vmware-static-dhcp/README.md

 }
 ```

 To update config files in place, they are first created as temp files, and then copied in place.
-The last step requires elevated, privileges.
+The last step requires elevated privileges.
 Tell `vmwarestatic` to use `sudo`, which will prompt for authentication when necessary.
 Also note the destination is the actual system configuration destination:

 ```Console
 $ vmwarestatic /etc/hosts /Library/Preferences/VMware\ Fusion/vmnet8/dhcpd.conf \